minipief/pyva/doc/source/sea_models.rst

 Both methods agree well except in the coincidence peak.
 See [Pei2022]_ for details of the implementation.

 Next, the SEA results are investigated in detail.
-In general the result of each simulations are of class :class:`~pyva.data.matrixClasses.Signal`.
+In general the result of each [All2009]s are of class :class:`~pyva.data.matrixClasses.Signal`.
 The solution generate results in the energy and result attribute :

     >>> two_rooms.energy